-The County will allocate Revitalizing Area Plan Incentive Density (RAPID) to properties within the Riverwalk Sub-District that follow the requirements outlined in the following policies in order to receive RAPID.
+The County will allocate Incentive Density to properties within the Riverwalk Sub-District that follow the requirements outlined in the following policies in order to receive such density.
 A developer of a site may choose to purchase density and not be required to meet these requirements.